NicholasDow/twitter-bot-gpt2/README.md

   - https://drive.google.com/file/d/1Hmpwr87FZfbT9I-PKhV2Jn6nHtv2VVf5/view?usp=sharing
 - tweets texts that I generated
 - A twint script that helps downloads and processes tweets beyond 3200 api rate limit that twitter put in place since the election
-- Collected tweets from accounts that I thought would make for good generation
+- Collected tweets from accounts that I thought would make for good generation.
+Feel free to download any of them and use for yourself.
+They don't have links, some of them might include replies. if you don't want replies then run the script again on the account.

 # To DO